Jeapie/jeapie-docs/docs/API/notifications-Create-Notification.md

 ```

-Send push to chrome and redirect to page after clicking on push
+Send push to Chrome and redirect to page after clicking on push

 ```Shell
 curl -X POST \